 Scope

 This document provides guidance for growing, harvesting, packing, cooling, storing, transporting, distributing, and handling of fresh whole netted melons. .
 This document is intended as guidance only to assist individual operators to tailor their individual programs using high levels of prevention and protective practices where feasible.
 Strong preventive programs, based on Good Agricultural Practices (GAPs), Good Manufacturing Practices (GMPs) and commodity-specific guidelines such as these, also include food safety plans, documented Standard Operating Procedures (SOPs) and Standard Sanitation Operating Procedures (SSOPs), record keeping, training, and committed food safety personnel or teams.
-Netted melon grower-shippers are encouraged to review regulations promulgated under FSMA to ensure their programs are compliant.
+Netted melon grower-shippers are encouraged to review regulations promulgated under FSMA, or the relevant national regulations, to ensure their programs are compliant.

 For the purposes of this document the term “netted melons” is used to refer to whole uncut cantaloupe and all varieties of melon with a netted exterior.
 This guidance is applicable to both organic and conventional netted melons grown in the field or in protected or semi-protected structures (e.g., hoop-houses, greenhouses or shade houses).
 It focuses on preventive controls to minimize the contamination risk from microbial, physical, and chemical hazards.
-These guidelines do not supersede requirements for physical, chemical, and biological hazards addressed by federal and state regulations.
+These guidelines do not supersede requirements for physical, chemical, and biological hazards addressed by federal ,state, or other regulatory bodies.
 In addition, the document provides a strong foundation for developing customized and comprehensive written food safety programs that identify potential hazards and assess risks and steps to address them.
 Each section of the document specifies the types of records that should be retained for a minimum of two years or as required by prevailing regulations.
 Not all documentation listed may be applicable to all operations.

 Worker Training and Hygienic Practices